Amilenge/OT.Assessment/Notes.md

 ### 5. **Clean and Domain-Driven Architecture**
 - The entire solution has been **re-organized** to follow the principles of **Clean Architecture** and **Domain-Driven Design (DDD)**.
 This ensures that the business logic is kept separate from infrastructure concerns, promoting a more maintainable and testable solution structure.

+### 6. **SOLID princimples**
+- I have combined different SOLID princimples to design a mainaitable, readable, and easy to extend project.

 ---